joachimbbp/neurovolume/README.md

 # Branch Goals:
 Up next:
 - [x]  Use `gz` compression for Scivol
+- [ ] Custom fMRI object that includes the stimulus and action data encoded along the temporal dimension.
+Possibly integrate into scivol.

 Once these are addressed we can push to main:
 - [ ] Animate fMRI activations as VDB emission in a separate `VDB` `Grid`
     - [x] Access stimulus data to correspond to animation
-- [ ] Rewrite helper functions as bespoke for this project
+- [x] Rewrite helper functions as bespoke for this project
-    - [ ] Implement a 4D viewer for temporal dimension
+    - [x] Implement a 4D viewer for temporal dimension
 - [ ] Cleanup and remove redundant functions
+- [ ] Integrate notebook functions into functions file
+- [ ] Standardize naming convetions: `timeslice` and `frame`, are the same thing, for instance
 - [ ] Remove/squash/untrack old binaries (AE and Blender). *will this be solved by a squash and merge?* Verify.

 Bonuses: